DeckofAdventures/TheGame/docs/src/1_Mechanics/06_Bestiary.md

 #### Major

 - **Attack, Mystic**: Major.
-As a Major Action in combat, you can make a check to attack an Enemy.
+You can make a check to attack an Enemy.
 This may be performed while under the effects of another Power.
 - **Attack, Mystic Aura**: Major.
 For 1 or 2 PP, You perform your Mystic Attack on all characters within 1 or 2 space(s)
 - **Heal**: Major.
 For 1 or 2 PP, Heal yourself or another you can see for 1 or 3 Health Points
 - **Lend Vigor**: Major.
 For 1 or 2 PP, Designate 1 or 2 character(s) who, on their next turn, can take an additional Major Action and move 2 additional spaces during their movement.